Getting Started

 How the course is organized

-1. Week 1 — Agentic Cowork Tools.
-Using Claude and Claude Cowork, then scaling up to Claude Code.
+1. Week 1 — Agentic Cowork Tools (July 20–24, 2026).
+Research, report, and build with Claude, Claude Cowork, and Claude Code.
 Open to everyone.